Civil and Commercial Mediation

 What happens on the day?

-There may well be times during the day that it seems as if we are getting nowhere fast.
+There may be times when it seems as though we are getting nowhere fast.
 Don't worry.
 Your mediator will have seen many such moments in the past and still have reached a settlement for the parties.
-Keep your mind on the task at hand - your mediator will do everything possible to find a settlement for you.
+Keep your mind on the task at hand – your mediator will do everything possible to find a settlement for you.

 If and when a settlement is reached, the terms are set down in writing and signed by the parties.
 The agreement is binding.
 If court proceedings have already commenced, the agreement will take the form of an order that will then be lodged with the court.

 Of course, sometimes settlement is not achieved.
 That is the right of anyone attending mediation.
-However, the process is “without prejudice” so nothing said in trying to reach agreement during the day can be used in court.
-And many disputes that do not settle on the day still get settled shortly after or at least before trial.
+However, the process is “without prejudice”; nothing said while trying to reach an agreement during mediation can be used in court.
+Many disputes that aren’t settled on the day are settled shortly after or at least before trial.

 Please contact one of the team to discuss your specific requirements.